ducanhho2296/MaskedFaceRecognition/README.md

 ![image](https://user-images.githubusercontent.com/92146886/177043628-4c7b872a-ea7c-429f-b04b-9636346196c6.png)

 After that, using Cosine distance function to calculate distance between histogram of faces, which are already stored in an array.
-The shorter the distance, the more similar the faces are.
+We calculate distances of all faces in the array, the shorter the distance, the more similar the faces are.

 ### References:
 - Paper: https://rdcu.be/cQqTn.